How Can Pedestrians Stay Safe?

 Other Ways For Pedestrians To Stay Safe

-Pedestrians can help protect themselves and possibly avoid being involved in a pedestrian accidents by following a few simple safety tips.
+Pedestrians can help protect themselves and possibly avoid being involved in a pedestrian accident by following a few simple safety tips.
 Studies indicate that the majority of pedestrian accidents occur at night, in urban areas and in non-intersection locations.
 Since more pedestrian accidents occur at night, pedestrians can increase their visibility at night by carrying a flashlight and wearing light or reflective clothing.
 Pedestrians should also be careful when crossing the street, and try to use crosswalks whenever possible.
 If a pedestrian must walk in the street, they should walk facing traffic if possible.
-Parents can also help their children stay safe by educating them about traffic safety, and practice safe walking routes to further reinforce the importance of using crosswalks and watching for motorists.
+Parents can also help their children stay safe by educating them about traffic safety and practice safe walking routes to further reinforce the importance of using crosswalks and watching for motorists.

-The personal injury attorneys at Hardy, Wolf and Downing have over 35 years experience with pedestrian accidents, and can help your family understand your rights following a pedestrian accident and get the compensation you deserve for your injuries.
-Our Lewiston, Portland and downtown Portland law offices are here to assist you.
+The personal injury attorneys at Hardy, Wolf and Downing have over 35 years experience with pedestrian accidents and can help your family understand your rights following a pedestrian accident and get the compensation you deserve for your injuries.
+Our Lewiston, Portland, and downtown Portland law offices are here to assist you.

 If you have been injured in a pedestrian accident, call the experienced personal injury attorneys at Hardy, Wolf and Downing to schedule a free and confidential evaluation of your case.
 Our personal injury attorneys provide our blog as a service to our clients.
 They are meant to be purely informational.
 If you or a loved one has been in a pedestrian accident and would like a free consultation with an auto accident attorney, please call our firm today at 1-800-INJURED to start understanding your legal rights.